Best Place Names

 Tombstone -- This name epitomizes the Wild West and its outlaws.
 The legend is that town founder Ed Schieffelin was prospecting for gold and silver in 1877.
 He was warned that with Apaches in the Arizona territory he was only going to find his own tombstone.

 Congress -- This is another old mining town near Wickenburg.
-As a friend says, it's a nice place but nothing gets done.
+As a friend says, it's a nice place but nothing gets done in Congress.

 Flagstaff -- This poetic name, according to legend, comes from the Boston colonists who arrived at the San Francisco Peaks on July 4, 1876, cut off the branches of a tall pine and flew the American flag.